 HOW WE HELPED

-The houses that form the outer perimeter of the site were rebuilt in the early 20th century following a disastrous fire, and are constructed of fired brick with clay roof tiles, revealing both vernacular and German colonial architectural influences.
+The houses that form the outer perimeter of the site were rebuilt in the early twentieth century following a disastrous fire, and are constructed of fired brick with clay roof tiles, revealing both vernacular and German colonial architectural influences.
 Many of the roof structures had become dilapidated; sections had collapsed and others were leaking badly, affecting the structural integrity of the buildings.

 In 2007, WMF, working closely with local partners and stakeholders, embarked on a conservation project.
 The roofs of the most seriously affected buildings were reconstructed and the work became the basis for training local artisans and workers to address ongoing maintenance and rehabilitation of the buildings in the palace complex.
 Because traditional tiles were no longer available, local artisans learned to produce exact replicas using traditional techniques.
 Facilitating the creation of a small-scale business to produce the tiles is an important outcome of the project.

 Phase 2 will focus on conservation of the Achum Shrine at the center of the palace complex.

 Bafut Palace stands at the center of the Bafut community.
 Not only does it represent many centuries of history, bearing witness to the power and importance of the Bafut people, it also remains the site of very significant traditional ceremonies and religious rites.
 It embodies Bafut cultural identity.